Everest Base Camp Trek in November – A Complete Guide

 How cold does it get at Everest Base Camp in November?

 At Everest Base Camp in November, temperatures can drop to -15°C at night.
-In daytime tempreture can range from 8–12°C, especially at lower elevations like Namche Bazaar.
+During the daytime, the temperature can range from 8–12°C, especially at lower elevations such as Namche Bazaar.
 The wind can make it feel colder, so windproof gear is recommended.

 Is altitude sickness common during the Everest Base Camp trek in November?